 Flying to the Cook Islands

-Air New Zealand and Jetstar service Rarotonga International Airport with direct services from Auckland.
-Rarotonga International Airport is the gateway airport for the Cook Islands.
+Air New Zealand and Jetstar service Rarotonga with direct services to/from Auckland and Sydney.

 No vaccination requirements.
 No quarantine or isolation on arrival.